 The foundation of the argument that passive investing is superior is based upon a falsehood.
 It assumes that every investor can afford to invest at regular intervals and to leave the money untouched for decades.
 Mike displayed a slide of a sequence of returns.
 It’s an argument for passive investing.
 When there are no deposits or withdrawals the sequence is meaningless but it’s unrealistic to expect no deposits or withdrawals.
 Mike made this clear by displaying another slide with a list of everyday life expenses that can not only interrupt deposits to an account but can also lead to withdrawals.
 Events like marriage, purchasing a home, education costs for kids and medical expenses.
 When an account has to factor in realistic deposits and withdrawals, passive investing doesn’t look nearly as good.

 When a passive investing approach has a large loss one year under the goldilocks scenario promoted by its advocates it’s not a big deal.
 When viewed under a more realistic scenario or real life events, the volatility of returns that may produce a 40% loss one year would have to be followed by a 67% gain the next year in order to recoup the loss.
 How likely is that when using passive investing?
 Mike showed that when money is deposited or withdrawn will have an impact on buying a selling.
 Should deposits be made and a stock index be purchased near the highs but then sold near the lows when funds are needed the results can be devastating.
-Market declines are not uncommon and a more active approach can help to.
+Market declines are not uncommon and a more active approach can help to reduce basis.